evykassirer/notes/cs341/341notes.md

  - build a heap - O(n) if we do heapify all at once
  - do k deletemin operations - O(klogn)
  - total is O(n + klogn)
- - for small k this is linear for k=n/2 it's O(logn) (a good balance between the pros/cons of the last two algorithms and their complexities)
+ - for small k this is linear for k=n/2 it's O(nlogn) (a good balance between the pros/cons of the last two algorithms and their complexities)

 Our goal is a linear algorithm for any k